facebook/react-native-website/docs/accessibility.md

 </View>
 ```

-In the above example, we can't get accessibility focus separately on 'text one' and 'text two'.
+In the example above, we can't get accessibility focus separately on 'text one' and 'text two'.
 Instead we get focus on a parent view with 'accessible' property.

 ### `accessibilityLabel`